Merkel eases Theresa May's Brexit nightmare

 This stands in stark contrast to last December's summit, when photographs of May casting a lonely figure were taken by many to represent the UK's isolation from the other European leaders.

-This morning, other EU heads of state followed Merkel's lead -- affirming a new impetus in the Brexit negotiations.
+On Friday morning, other EU heads of state followed Merkel's lead -- affirming a new impetus in the Brexit negotiations.

 Maltese Prime Minister Joseph Muscat praised May's "candid and sincere appeal that she wants progress to be made."
 The Lithuanian President Dalia Grybauskaitė was also optimistic: "It was not expected to have a success in this European Council, we hope that we will be able and she will be able to have a success in December."